 Think of your garage door as a giant frying pan.
 As the sun beats down on it, the air inside your garage gets hotter and hotter.
 In the winter, it works in reverse, sucking what little heat you have outside.

 Your garage door is the single largest non-insulated surface in your home.
 One of the simplest (and cheapest) ways to make your garage door more comfortable is to add some insulation panels to your door.

-In this review, I’m going to tell you why I decided to go with the Matador insulation kit and show you how to install it.
+After a lot of research, I bought the Matador Garage Door Insulation Kit.
+In this review, I’ll tell you why I decided to go with the Matador insulation kit and show you how to install it.

 The Matador Garage Door Installation Kit includes eight polystyrene foam insulation panels and adds about 10 lbs. to the weight of your door.
 They come in either 8′ or 9′ door versions.

 Installing a radiant barrier directly against your garage door is all but useless.

-That’s not bad for the price.
+That’s pretty good value for the price.